arasharn/CarND-PID-Control-Project-1/README.md

 The proportional part of the controller simply calculates the steering angle as the error scaled by a constant (proportional) factor.
 This also means that no matter how small the error there will always be overshoot by the nature of the control mechanism.
 I.e. for the P controller to act an error has to exist therefore it will always have minimal overshoot.

 ### I
+The integral part of the controller computes the area under the error curve by continously adding up the error and scaling it by the i-factor.
+This component of the PID controller accounts for the constant error that is accumulating and constantly increasing over each time step.

+### D
+The differential part of the controller is a term that uses the difference between the previous and current time step to create another part of the PID controller.
+This part controlls the overshoot caused by the P controller and allows the control signal to asymptotically approach the goal trajectory.

 ## Dependencies